 Donors are urged to consult their own tax and financial advisors before making gift commitments.
 All contributions are tax deductible to the full extent allowed by law.

-Stocks and Bonds: Appreciated stocks and bonds are simple and tax-effective gifts.
-The full market value can be deducted for appreciated securities held longer than one year, and no capital gains tax is paid.
+Securities/Stock Gifts: Increasingly, donors are making gifts of appreciated securities.
+The full market value can be deducted for appreciated securities held longer that one year, and no capital gains tax is paid.
 For easy instructions, please call Ginny Abbott, Development Director, at (406) 452-6208.

-Memorial and Honor Gifts: You can make a special tribute to a loved one by supporting McLaughlin’s research.
-When you give a memorial or honor gift, you may choose to remain anonymous, or be recognized in our annual report and by a special card to the family.
+Memorial and Honor Gifts: You can make a special tribute to a loved one by making a gift in memory or in honor of them.
+A special card notifying the family of your thoughtfulness will be mailed.
 (We do not publicize the amount of the gift.)

-Bequest: Substantial contributions to McLaughlin are best made through a will.
-Creating a new will, adding a codicil to an existing will, or including McLaughlin in your revocable trust are all considered bequests.
+Bequests: Bequests are the most common planned gifts.
+Including a gift in a new will, adding a codicil to an existing will, or including MRI in your revocable trust are all considered bequests.

 Real Estate: Real estate, which can be used for either an outright or a planned gift, offers favorable tax benefits as well.
 Real estate gifts are reviewed by a committee of the Board of Directors.

-Retained Life Estate: While giving your home or farm to MRI, you may continue to live in the residence throughout your lifetime or for an agreed-upon term.
+Retained Life Estate: While giving your home, farm, or ranch to MRI, you may continue to live in the residence throughout your lifetime or for an agreed-upon term.